Reviews11 min read

 Rating: 4.4 / 5

-But here's what it is: the best pure value proposition in the mainstream VPN market right now.
-At $2.19/month for unlimited device connections, an audited no-logs policy, solid streaming performance, and working obfuscation tools, the ROI calculation is genuinely favorable.
-A single person with 5 devices is getting a great deal.
-A family covering 15+ devices across the house is getting an exceptional one.
+But here's what it is: the best overall bang for your buck in the mainstream VPN market right now.
+At $2.19/month for unlimited devices, an audited no-logs policy, solid streaming access, and working obfuscation tools, the return on investment is legitimately favorable.
+A single person with 5 devices gets a great deal.
+A family with 15+ devices gets an exceptional one.

 👉 Check current pricing and deals: Try Surfshark